-- Get a transit day pass - The train in Hong Kong can add up quickly as fares are based on distance.
-Getting a day pass will be much more economical if you are traveling far in Hong Kong.
+- Get a transit day pass - Trains in Hong Kong can add up quickly as fares are based on distance.
+Getting a day pass will be much more economical if you are traveling distances in Hong Kong.

-- The Peak Tram - This tram takes you to the top of the Peak, Hong Kong Island’s largest mountain, which reaches 522 meters.
-This is an spectacular way to view the skyscapers of Victoria Harbor and Kowloon and marvel at the encompassing beauty of the surrounding hills.
+- The Peak Tram – This tram takes you to the top of the Peak, Hong Kong Island’s largest mountain, which reaches 1700 feet.
+This is a spectacular way to view the skyscrapers of Victoria Harbor and Kowloon while you marvel at the encompassing beauty of the surrounding hills.

-- Visit the street markets – These are possibly the best place to soak up the atmosphere, the busy vibe and sights and sounds of Hong Kong.
-The best markets to go to are the Ladies Market, Temple Street Night Market and the Stanley Market.
+- Visit the street markets – These are possibly the best place to soak up the atmosphere, busy vibe, sights and sounds of Hong Kong.
+The best markets to go to are the Ladies Market, Temple Street Night Market, and the Stanley Market.

 - Sheung Wan District – Famous for its bird’s nest and shark fin soup (which you should not eat), this area reflects a vintage charm.
 High end apartment and office blocks tower over small stores and traditional markets.

-- Disneyland and Ocean Park- If you’re on a family trip, or even if you’re a backpacker in touch with your inner child, head to Disneyland or Ocean Park for a fun-filled day.
-Hang out with Mickey Mouse or shake hands with sea creatures.
+- Disneyland and Ocean Park – If you’re on a family trip, or even if you’re a backpacker in touch with your inner child, head to Disneyland or Ocean Park for a fun-filled day.
+Hang out with Mickey Mouse and shake hands with sea creatures.
 You can see Giant Pandas at Ocean Park, which makes in itself justifies the whole visit.

 - Mai Po Natural Area – This endless stretch of mangrove forest and muddy swampland is a paradise for birds and invertebrates.
 Overs 430 kinds of birds have been documented here.
-From October to April you can watch the annual migrations.
+From October to April, you can even watch the annual migrations.